emmajanedrews/base-template/_posts/2017-01-23-heres-why-glenn-beck-endorses-our-team.md

 In case you haven’t heard of it, here’s how it works.
 We guarantee to sell your home at a price and deadline that you agree to or we are going to buy it ourselves. **We sell a home every two days,** and have a large network of buyers that are looking for a home right now.
 We make this promise because we know we have the systems in place to keep it.

 To hear the full radio endorsement, listen to the clip above.

+If you have any real estate questions or would like to know more about our guaranteed sale program, give us a call or send us an email.
+We would be happy to help you!